 If we look at the current trends, the odds are not in our favor.
 Big networks are gathering more and more information.
-This allows them to tailor their message the right way and pull out even more money out of us.
+This allows them to tailor their message the right way and get even more money from us.

 What can be done?

 Well, according to Jaron Lanier, the author of this marvelous book, the only way we can bring back the balance to the world is by making more content online paid.
 This will allow the middle classes to rise and the economy in general to thrive.
 And it kind of makes sense.
 When average citizens gain more they’ll be able to support other citizens and eventually, more communities will thrive.
 That’s my main takeaway from the book.